What is Domestic Violence?

-If you share a home with the victim, you will most likely not be allowed to go back home until the matter is addressed again in court.
-Even if you are paying the rent, are on the lease, or outright own the home, you will not be able to return home.
+If you share a home with the alleged victim, you are unlikely to be allowed to return home until the matter is addressed again in court.
+Even if you are paying the rent, are on the lease, or own the home outright.

-One short term measure that the Crown prosecutor may agree to, even without counsel input, is to allow an exception of a one-time attendance at the home to retrieve personal belongings with a police escort.
-There are several further measures that can be taken to get you access to your residence, such as hiring a family lawyer to remove the other party from the residence, or making a court application for access to the residence should the appropriate circumstances warrant such a remedy.
+One short term measure that the Crown Prosecutor may agree to, even without counsel input, is to allow a one-time attendance at the home with a police escort to retrieve personal belongings.
+There are several other measures that can be taken to grant you access to your residence, such as hiring a family lawyer to remove the other party from the residence, or making a court application for access to the residence.

-If the alleged victim of domestic violence is a spouse, it is quite common for the no contact condition to include not only the spouse, but also the children of the relationship.
-The ‘no contact’ condition means you cannot send the named person(s) any messages either personally or through other people or mediums.
-This often places significant strains on all parties involved, both emotional and financial.
-Moreover, when children are implicated, child welfare services also become involved, making changing conditions to allow contact even harder.
+If the alleged victim of domestic violence is a spouse or intimate partner, it is quite common for the no-contact condition to include not only the spouse but also the children of the relationship.
+This condition means you cannot send the named person(s) any messages either personally or through other people/mediums.
+This often places significant emotional and financial strain on all parties.
+Moreover, when children are implicated, Child Welfare Services become involved, making changing conditions to allow contact even harder.

-Sometimes the alleged victims of domestic violence take it upon themselves to contact the Crown Prosecutor, or the domestic violence victim assistance unit to make known that they want to contact.
-However, even if the alleged victim wants contact, child welfare and the Crown Prosecutor may refuse to change those conditions.
+Sometimes the alleged victims of domestic violence take it upon themselves to contact the Crown Prosecutor or the Domestic Violence Victim Assistance Unit to make it known that they want contact.
+However, even if the alleged victim wants contact, the Ministry of Child and Family Services and the Crown Prosecutor may refuse to change those conditions.

 There are typically no quick or certain measures that will guarantee contact.
-However, one thing you can do is to engage in counselling as soon as possible.
-There are numerous domestic violence programs available (see under resources).
-If alcohol is involved, do some alcohol counselling.
-Participating in such programs is not an admission of guilt.
-Rather, it will most likely address some of the concerns the Crown and child welfare workers may have about allowing you contact with the parties involved.
+However, one step you can take is to enrol in counselling as soon as possible.
+There are numerous domestic violence programs available.
+If alcohol is involved, enrol in alcohol counselling.
+Participating in these programs is not an admission of guilt; rather, it will most likely address some of the concerns the Crown and Child Welfare Services may have about enabling contact with the parties involved.

-Although some measures you can take with respect to your release conditions have been identified above, there are numerous other avenues to pursue depending on the circumstances of your case.
-It is important to retain counsel as soon as possible to first and foremost work on reuniting you with your family.
+There are many other possible measures to address your release conditions depending on the circumstances of your case.
+It is important to retain a competent defence lawyer as soon as possible to work on reuniting you with your family.

 While you do face a high likelihood of receiving a harsh penalty in the event of a conviction, being charged with this offence does not necessarily mean that you will receive a criminal record.